nsrau/azure-docs.it-it/articles/hdinsight/spark/apache-spark-troubleshoot-job-fails-noclassdeffounderror.md

 ---
-title: NoClassDefFoundError-Apache Spark con Apache Kafka dati in Azure HDInsight
+title: NoClassDefFoundError - Apache Spark with Apache Kafka data in Azure HDInsight
-description: Apache Spark processo di streaming che legge i dati da un cluster Apache Kafka ha esito negativo con un NoClassDefFoundError in Azure HDInsight ms.service: hdinsight ms.topic: troubleshooting
+description: Apache Spark streaming job that reads data from an Apache Kafka cluster fails with a NoClassDefFoundError in Azure HDInsight ms.service: hdinsight ms.topic: troubleshooting
 author: hrasheed-msft